-The Fulrath Awards promote technical and personal friendships between professional Japanese and American ceramic engineers and scientists and encourage a greater understanding among the diverse cultures surrounding the Pacific Rim.
+The Fulrath Awards promote technical and personal friendships between professional Japanese and U.S. ceramic engineers and scientists and encourage a greater understanding among the diverse cultures surrounding the Pacific Rim.
 The awards recognize individuals for their excellence in research and development of ceramic sciences and materials.
 Each of the awardees receives a certificate at the ACerS Annual Meeting banquet, which epitomizes the “Bridge Across the Pacific” theme that the award has come to symbolize since its inception in 1978.

-There are 5 awardees total: 1 US Academic; 1 Japanese Academic; 1 US Industrial; 2 Japanese Industrial.
+There are 5 awardees total: 1 U.S. Academic; 1 Japanese Academic; 1 U.S. Industrial; 2 Japanese Industrial.

-The two academic awardees shall each receive $2,000 to assist with meeting travel expenses, contingent upon sufficient funds being available in the Fulrath Award Endowment Fund.
-The industrial awardees are expected to attend the ACerS Annual Meeting at their company’s expense.
-In addition to attending the ACerS Annual Meeting and banquet, each awardee is expected to participate in the Fulrath Symposium and to present a 20- or 40-minute technical paper addressing the topical area for which they were recognized.
+All awardees shall each receive complimentary registration to attend the ACerS Annual Meeting and banquet and a $2,500 award, contingent upon sufficient funds being available in the Fulrath Award Endowment Fund.
+Each awardee is expected to participate in the Fulrath Symposium and to present a 20- or 40-minute technical paper addressing the topical area for which they were recognized.